temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

-Ensure all of your files are saved.
+Make sure you've saved all your changes.

-Now start Next.js and the Temporal worker using the `npm run dev` script you defined:
+Now start Next.js and the Temporal Worker using the `npm run dev` script you defined:

 ```command
 npm run dev